IainNZ/OldPersonalSite/_posts/2014-04-11-subs-battleships.markdown

 readline()  # Stop the program from exiting until we've seen it!
 {% endhighlight %}

-The result looks pretty sensible too.
+The result looks pretty sensible too - see the image at the top of the post.

-{% img /images/submarines.png Those battleships didn't stand a chance! %}

 ### Extensions